Baboon is a common name for five different species and six subspecies in the genus Papio.

 The smallest baboon species is the Kinda baboon and weighs only 31 pounds.

-The largest baboon species is the chacma baboon and weights up to 88 pounds.
+The largest baboon species is the chacma baboon and weighs up to 88 pounds.

 Baboons are omnivores and their diet consist of leaves, fruit, seeds, roots, insects, fish, shellfish, small rodents, birds, other small monkeys and even small antelopes.